BUSN32100/Text-Analysis-and-Data-Visualization/README.md

 <img src="Figures/songs70.png" height="320" width="420">

-## On which day did they reach number one?
+## On which day did they reach number one in in 1977?

 <img src="Figures/day_hit.png">